mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 **The specific commands the user will need to run to download the playbook, update the files, etc...**

-**FILEBEAT:**
+**Summary Instructions for Filebeat Installation on the DVWA Container**

+- Return to your Ansible VM.
+Update your playbook with tasks that perform the following:

+- Download the filebeat .deb file.

+- Use dpkg to install the .deb file.

+- Update and copy the provided Filebeat config file.

+- Run the filebeat modules enable docker command.

+- Run the filebeat setup command.

+- Run the filebeat -e command.

+- Enable the file service on boot.

+- Verify that your play works as expected:

+- On the file Installation Page in the ELK server GUI, scroll to Step 5: Module Status and click Check Data.

-Instructions for  Filebeat Installation on the DVWA Container
+**Detailed Instructions for Filebeat Installation on the DVWA Container**

-Step 1: Download Filebeat playbook on your DVWA VM. root@cb323b495752:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml
+**Step 1**: Download Filebeat playbook on your DVWA VM.

+root@cb323b495752:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml

-Step  2: Update  the Filebeat Configuration File and Save this file in /etc/ansible/files/filebeat-config.yml
+**Step 2**: Update  the Filebeat Configuration File and Save this file in /etc/ansible/files/filebeat-config.yml

 Once you have this file on your Ansible container, edit it as follows:

-Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.
+Replace the IP address with the IP address of your ELK machine.

 - output.elasticsearch:
 - hosts: ["10.2.0.4:9200"]